man-on-box/litepage/README.md

 ## Motivation

+Litepage is more of a philosophy than a library.
+It is an approach to build your sites in native Go, leveraging its standard library.
+Litepage can then build your site for production, and serve it whilst you are developing.
+This gives you full control on how you build your site, and a stable project that will live longer than the average frontend framework.

 If your site is serving static content with little client side interaction, you **don't need** a server and **you don't** need a framework.

 In todays world of JS frameworks, the reality is that most of your time is spent on **maintenance, not development**.

-Frameworks promise performance, but the best way to build performant sites is to not ship bloat.
+They promise performance, but the best way to build performant sites is to not ship bloat.
 A site does not inherently run faster on a users machine because you used a certain framework, but it _can run slower_.

 The best way to give your users peformance, is to **ship the bare minimum HTML, CSS and JS required**.

-Litepage is more of a philosophy than a library.
-It is an approach to build your sites in native Go, leveraging its standard library.
-Litepage can then build your site for production, and serve it whilst you are developing.
-This gives you full control on how you build your site, and a stable project that will live longer than the average frontend framework.

 ## Installation